 Includes bibliographical references (pages 169-174).

 Copyright 2010 Justin Christopher Goodson

 Goodson, Justin Christopher.
-"Solution methodologies for vehicle routing problems with stochastic demand." dissertation, University of Iowa, 2010.
+"Solution methodologies for vehicle routing problems with stochastic demand."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.